pass-the-salt/2018/_posts/2018-01-09-proven-track.md

 ## How to reach our goal

-Here, we are not going to give a detailed list of things we think that have to be done but rather, a short list of important (according to us) levers that helped us to reach these goals.
+Here, we are not going to give a detailed list of things we think that have to be done but rather, a short list of important (according to us) levers that helped us reaching these goals.

 First of all, we want to provide a free (as in free beer) event to attendees.
 According to us, this is the best way to enable all kind of attendees to come : we think about students or people with low income but it is also a way to see professionals coming on their own without having to negociate money with their company.